savantcare/emr/ptclient/cts/spi/1t-Mr1f/rem/README.md

+This is reference implementation for Mr1f

+# How is this different from 1rMf

+1. Mr1f has add.
+1rMf does not have add.
+2. Mr1f has multi change.
+1rMf does not have multichange.
+3. Mr1f single row change can only be invoked from view layer action button.
+Since the row ID is needed.
+   1rMf change can be invked dierctly.

 # Q) How should data be saved before sending to DB when user is adding?

 ## Option 1: Local array